Insurance Regulation & Business

 Ren joined Funk & Bolton as an associate in 1998, became a principal of the Firm in 2000, and has headed the Firm’s insurance regulation and business practice group since 2001.
 In 2018, Ren became the managing shareholder of the Firm.
 She has been a member of the Federation of Regulatory Counsel since 2006 and is rated AV Preeminent® by her peers through Martindale-Hubbell.

-Since 2011, Ren has served on the Maryland Board of the March of Dimes.
-As a Maternal and Child Health Committee member, she promotes health equity for moms and babies.
-In 2018, she was named top fundraiser in Maryland, and she is consistently among the top family teams in the annual March for Babies.
+Ren serviced on the Maryland Board of the March of Dimes from 2011-2022.
+As a Maternal and Child Health Committee member, she promoted health equity for moms and babies.
+In 2018, she was named a top fundraiser in Maryland and she is consistently among the top family teams in the annual March for Babies.